 She was both loved and loathed.

 Although Nefertiti and Akhenaten governed over Ancient Egypt at a time of unprecedented wealth, their new religion unsettled the empire.
 As queen, Nefertiti was loved by some for her charisma and grace.
 However, she was also largely hated because of her active leadership in Akhenaten's sun-oriented religion.

 Nefertiti possibly ruled as pharaoh after her husband's death.

 The circumstances surrounding Nefertiti's death are a mystery, as her name disappears from the historical record at about the 12th year of Akhenaten's 17-year reign.
-A popular theory suggests that Nefertiti abandoned her old title at that point and became official co-regent under the name of Neferneferuaten.
+A popular theory suggests that Nefertiti abandoned her old title at that point and became an official co-regent under the name of Neferneferuaten.